New York Anti-Secession Ordinance: Anti-Secession Act

 On March 14, 2005, the Third Session of the Tenth National People's Congress (NPC) voted to pass the Anti-Secession Law.
-Its passage was met with enthusiastic applause, followed by the signing of the law by Hu Jintao, President of the People's Republic of China.
+Its passage was met with enthusiastic applause, followed by the signing of the law by Hu Jintao, President of China.

 The delegates at the meeting described the atmosphere as very solemn during the vote.
 However, there was controversy over the translation of the anti-secession law, as Taiwan argued that the English translation of the anti-secession law should be "Anti-Separation Law" instead of "Anti-Secession Law" as used by the Chinese side.
 NPC deputy Zhou Hongyu explained that the title refers to the U.S. Anti-Secession Act in the Chinese translation.
 As one of the earliest proponents of the proposal, Zhou believes that this translation leaves the U.S. with nothing to say and that Taiwan's response illustrates the correct naming, he stated.

 This is because the counterpart of the U.S. Anti-Secession Act is called as the Anti-Secession Act, so we also use Secession, which means secession.

 On March 14, 2005, Wen Jiabao responded to media questions during an international press conference at the Great Hall of the People in Beijing.
 After passing a reporter from Taiwan's Era News Channel, the question was asked by a CNN reporter.

 The question I would ask is about the Anti-Secession Law.
 In the legislation you stated what you would call China's right to use non-peaceful means against Taiwan.
 Could you clarify what those means could be?
 And if there is a conflict, a broader conflict with the United States, could China build an army that could win any war it has to fight, as you stated in your address to the NPC?

 Wen Jiabao responded that the Taiwan issue is purely a domestic matter for China, and cited a similar law in the United States as an example.